Litarvan/DotVoid-Forum/.github/PULL_REQUEST_TEMPLATE.md

 ## Description

-Make a clear and detailled description of your changes.
+Make a clear and detailed description of your changes.

 If your pull request contains visual changes, **include screenshots**.
 Ideally, include a "before-after" screenshot too.
-If your pull request is functionnal (new helpers or utilities for example), **include some example usages**.
+If your pull request is functionnal (new helpers or utilities for example), **include some usage examples**.

 ### Benefits